-It is also desirable for the lawyer to speak to the Police officers who will be conducting the interview before it starts.
-This is for two reasons.
-First, to determine whether the s 76 interview power is properly available to Police.
-Second, to ensure that the interviewing Police officers take appropriate steps to prevent disclosure of answers given in the interview to other Police officers who may be involved in any criminal investigation.
+It is also desirable for the lawyer to speak to the Police officers who will be conducting the interview before it starts, to determine whether the s 76 interview power is properly available to Police.

-I am able to be contacted onoutside of business hours in relation to these interviews.
+I am available onoutside of business hours in relation to these interviews.

-There are very strict time limits which must be complied with to protect the rights of people who own property that has been frozen under the Criminal Property Confiscation Act.
+There are very strict time limits which must be complied with to protect the rights of people who own property that has been frozen under the Criminal Property Confiscation Act 2000.

 - Once the freezing notice is served, the statutory declaration must be made and lodged within 7 days.